 TWI library and e-library: Membership offers you access to TWI’s technical library, which contains resources and published materials on different industry sectors.

 Technical Group Meetings: These are networks that meet and discuss the latest developments and technology in their specialist areas.
-As a Chartered Engineer, your experience and expertise will give you the opportunity to present and speak at these events, which could lead to new networking opportunities.
+These meetings are an excellent opportunity for you as an Incorporated Engineer to develop your career through advancing your knowledge and making new contacts through the networking opportunities.

-Training and Development: As a Member of The Welding Institute, you qualify for a 5% discount on TWI Training and Examination courses.
-Registering with The Engineering Council as a Chartered Engineer means you will have to carry out CPD and continuously learn and keep updated with new industry standards.
-TWI Training and Examinations courses will help you do this.
+Training and development: As a Member of The Welding Institute, you qualify for a 5% discount on TWI Training and Examination courses.
+Registering with The Engineering Council as an Incorporated Engineer means you will have to carry out CPD and continuously learn.
+This means keeping updated with new industry standards.
+TWI Training and Examinations courses are designed to fit these standards.